harp-lab/slog-lang1/docs/first.md

 # Your first program

-If you are familiar with Datalog languages and already know Souffle, you can get a quick start [here](compare.md) Otherwise, we will walk you through the building blocks of a slog program.
+If you are familiar with Datalog languages and already know Souffle, you may find the comparison between Souffle and Slog to be more userful [here](compare.md)
+Otherwise, we will walk you through the building blocks of a slog program.

 ## Facts